 The real standout of the film however is eighteen year-old Ellen Page, who subsequently went onto play Kitty Pryde in X-Men: The Last Stand (2006) and then earned an Oscar nomination for the sleeper hit of Juno (2007).
 Page gives an amazingly adult performance, not at all what one would expect of a fourteen year-old.
 It is a real tour-de-force performance on her part.
 Although the complaint may be that by the end Hayley becomes more of a mouthpiece for Brian Nelson’s dialogue, intended to interrogate the mentality of the paedophile internet stalker.
 Indeed, at the end of the film where she reveals that nothing she says may have been true at all, we realise that what she is meant to be is as an aggregate voice of all abused teenage girls.

-David Slade subsequently went onto direct the vampire film 30 Days of Night (2007), the Twilight sequel Eclipse (2010) and an episode of the horror anthology Nightmare Cinema (2018).
+David Slade subsequently went onto direct the vampire film 30 Days of Night (2007), the Twilight sequel Eclipse (2010) and the The Way to Egress episode of the horror anthology Nightmare Cinema (2018).
 He has also produced and directed episodes of the tv series’ Hannibal (2013-5) and American Gods (2017– ), as well as directing the groundbreaking interactive Black Mirror episode Bandersnatch (2018).